 Window safety: A guide to childproofing your windows

 In 2011, alarming statistics found that one child fell from a window each week in Australia.
 According to the ‘Kids Don’t Fly’ working committee report, these falls were often in their own home.
 In some cases these window falls resulted in serious injury or death.
-This prompted the ‘Kids Don’t Fly’ campaign in an effort to promote window safety and keep children safe around windows.
+This prompted the ‘Kids Don’t Fly’ campaign in an effort to keep children safe around windows, resulting in lifesaving products such as Kids Fallsafe Screens.

 We know parents want to do all they can to keep their kids safe, so we developed this window safety guide.
 It’s full of childproofing tips to help keep your loved ones safe around open windows.